offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 When there's a set of n sequences to search for, this happens n times (once per sequence).

 Tries are a more efficient way to search for a set of n sequences.
-Rather than scanning over the larger sequence n times, a trie combines those n smaller sequences together such that the scanning only happens once.
-At each position of the larger sequence, the trie is walked to see if that position starts with any of the smaller sequences that make up the tire.
-If the walk ends at a leaf node, it contains the sequence represented at that leaf node.
+Rather than scanning over the larger sequence n times, a trie combines those n sequences together such that the scanning only happens once.
+At each position of the larger sequence, the trie is walked to see if the starting elements at that position match any of the sequences in the trie.
+This is more efficient than searching for each of the n sequences individually because, in a trie, shared prefixes across the n sequence are collapsed.
+The element comparisons for those shared prefixes only happens once.

 ```{svgbob}
 * "Searching for rating, ration, or rattle.
 The highlighted scan position"